 Radon is a naturally occurring gas that rises from the ground under many homes and can cause serious illness if undetected.
-It is quite easy and inexpensive to test for (only $99!) and is not typically difficult or costly to fix.
+It is quite easy and inexpensive to test for (only $124 for short term testing and $154 for long-term testing) and is not typically difficult or costly to fix.
 Both the Federal and State governments have established levels at which this problem should be fixed and specific methods for achieving an acceptable result.

 Just as the ground is made up of iron, potassium, sulfur, and other elements, it is also made up of uranium and radium which occur naturally in the earth.
 As these radioactive trace elements decay, they produce a radioactive gas that percolates up through the soil and then dissipates into the air.
 It is a perfectly natural gas-you'll find it in